Leaders Worth Following

 Leading in Times of Challenge

 In a recent poll on our web site, we asked people “Compared to a ‘typical day’ a year ago, how’s your stress level now?”
-The results are graphed here.
-You can see most people are reporting higher stress – the two “higher” options are 42% more prevalent than the two “lower” options.
+Most people are reporting higher stress – the two “higher” options are 42% more prevalent than the two “lower” options.
 While this is not a scientific poll, it’s a reminder that many people, perhaps the large majority of us, have a sense that times are tough.

 As “times get tougher” the skills of emotional intelligence become even more critical for true leaders.
 As stress and anxiety increase, people become more reactive, more survival-oriented, less innovative.
 Left to their own devices, these days people focus on the spiraling values of their IRAs, they stand around the coffee machine wondering if their firm is the next domino to fall, they call their husbands and wives to make sure there’s some extra cash in the house.
 In other words: They are afraid.